tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-POTENTIAL_ISSUE if dwc:dataGeneralizations is not EMPTY; otherwise NOT_ISSUE
+POTENTIAL_ISSUE if dwc:dataGeneralizations is bdq:NotEmpty; otherwise NOT_ISSUE

 ### Information Elements